awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 ## Download certificates to the device<a name="download-thing-certificates"></a>

 Earlier, you downloaded your device's certificate to your development computer\.
-In this section, you copy the certificate to your device set up the device with the certificates that it uses to connect to AWS IoT\.
+In this section, you copy the certificate to your core device to set up the device with the certificates that it uses to connect to AWS IoT\.
+You also download the Amazon root certificate authority \(CA\) certificate\.
 If you use an HSM, you also import the certificate file into the HSM in this section\.
 + If you created the thing certificate and private key in the AWS IoT service earlier, follow the steps to download the certificates with private key and certificate files\.
 + If you created the thing certificate from a private key in a hardware security module \(HSM\) earlier, follow the steps to download the certificates with the private key and certificate in an HSM\.